Engin1980/Invoice-Evidence/readme.md

 The application is able to recognize text from the invoice.
 The recognition is based on the Tesseract OCR project.
 Default supported languages are "Czech" and "English".

+PDF files are supported via Ghostscript.
+This tool is used to convert the first page of PDF file into an image, which can be later processed via Tesseract OCR.

+Note

 ## Installation

+### 1. Main application
+For now, there is no specific installer.
+Just download the sources and compile them.

+TODO

+### 2. PDF Recongition (GhostScript)

+To apply image recognition over PDF, [GhostScript](https://www.ghostscript.com/index.html) must be installed.
+It can be downloaded from [here](https://www.ghostscript.com/download/gsdnld.html).
+Note where the script is installed, you will need to know `gswin64c.exe` location.

+**Note**: As name assumes, I have tested this only on 64bit OS.
+For 32bit OS, source code improvements must be made.

+### 3. Settings update

+After the first application startup, ensure the settings are set correctly (mainly Ghostscript directory, Tesseract directory, temporal directory).
+Settings can be opened via "bars-with-buttons" icon.
+Update the settings if necessary.
+No reboot is required.